Salma-yossef-analytics/Ecommerce-Data-Analysis-SQL/README.md

 * **Example of the Issue:** SQL identifies `1/10/2011` as the minimum date because it starts with "1", while `9/9/2011` is identified as the maximum because it starts with "9".

+## 📊 Data Source
+The dataset used in this analysis is the **"Online Retail Dataset"** from Kaggle.
+Due to file size limitations on GitHub, the CSV file is not included in this repository.

+You can download it from here: [Kaggle - Online Retail Dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data)
 ## 🚀 Solutions Implemented

 In this notebook (`sql_data_quality_issue.ipynb`), I implemented two professional approaches to resolve this: